Ixitxachitl/e_n_u_f/README.md

 - Add `http://localhost:17563` to your Redirect URI list.

-- Copy the Client ID and Client Secret and open the `config.ini` file and replace the `APP_ID` and `APP_SECRET` with your Client ID and Client Secret that were just copied.
+- Copy the Client ID and Client Secret and open the `config.ini` file and fill in the `APP_ID` and `APP_SECRET` with your Client ID and Client Secret that were just copied.

 The `config.ini` file should look as follows: